-- (2.)
-The HPRC will hold at least one public meeting quarterly, or more often as it deems necessary, and a quorum of 2 will be required at each meeting for voting purposes.
+- (1.)
+The HPRCCommission will file an annual report to the MHPC. - (2.)
+The HPRC will hold at least one public meeting quarterly, or more often as it deems necessary, and a quorum of 32 will be required at each meeting for voting purposes.
 Its duties include the creation of its own bylaws; the review of applications for alterations, relocation, demolition, and other actions affecting historic and prehistoric properties under its jurisdiction; and the review of all new construction affecting designated historic and prehistoric properties and/or districts within its jurisdiction to determine if locally listed prehistoric or historic archaeological sites will be affected. - (3.)
-During meetings, the HPRC will review applications submitted by the Town Planner or an applicant for proposed modifications to properties within the historic district.
-The owner of a building within the Main Street Historic District making such an application is required to send certified-mail, return-receipt letters to all abutters of the subject lot giving the time, place and reason for the HPRC meeting.
+During meetings, the HPRC will review applications submitted by the Town Planner or an applicant for proposed modifications to properties within the Main Street Historic District making Such an application is required to send certified-mail, return-receipt letters to all abutters of the subject lot giving the time, place and reason for the HPRC meeting.
 The Town Planner will publish the application hearing notice in a newspaper in general circulation within Damariscotta to give notice of at least seven business days to the public, and post notice of the proposal on the Town web site at least seven business days prior to the meeting at which it will be considered.
 The HPRCCommission is empowered to either approve or deny completed applications submitted for Certificates of Appropriateness (CoA) (See: §900-09) once they have reviewed the application contents at the posted meeting and have provided non-applicants the opportunity to comment on the proposed modifications. - (4.)
 The HPRC shall assist, advise and help to educate the community, residents, property owners and officials of the Town concerning the physical and financial aspects and benefits of preservation, renovation, rehabilitation and the re-use of historic and archaeological sites, structures, buildings and landmarks, and help provide information useful to property owners who wish to maintain historic property. - (5.)
 The HPRC will serve as an advisor to the Town regarding historical and cultural resources; - (6.)
-The HPRC will maintain a detailed inventory of property within the Main Streetexisting Historic District.
+The HPRC will maintain a detailed inventory of property within the existing_Main_Street Historic District.
 [See: §107(a.)], and update and maintain this inventory as additional historic buildings, landmarks and sites that may be established in Damariscotta pursuant to this ordinance. - (7.)
 The HPRC will review all proposed National Register nominations for properties within its jurisdiction.
-When it considers a National Register nomination and other actions which are normally evaluated by a professional in a specific discipline and that discipline is not represented on the commission, the commission shall seek expertise in this area before rendering its decision with the help of the MHPC staff.
+When it considers a National Register nomination and other actions which are normally evaluated by a professional in a specific discipline and that discipline is not represented on the HPRCeommission, the HPRCeommission shall seek expertise in this area before rendering its decision with the help of the MHPC staff.

-(8.)
-The HPRC will conduct or cause to be conducted a continuing survey of cultural resources in the community according to guidelines established by the MHPC, and make recommendations for the designation of local landmarks and historic districts to the Town Board of Selectmen, and keep records of such decisions, and

-- (9.)
-The HPRC will establish and use written guidelines for the preservation of designated local landmarks and historic districts when making decisions on requests for permits for new construction, alterations, demolition, relocation, additions to, or other actions affecting any historic resources as described in this ordinance. - (10.)
-The HPRC shall review and make a recommendation to the BOS on any proposed amendment to this ordinance.
+- (8.)
+The HPRC will conduct or cause to be conducted a continuing survey of cultural resources in the community according to guidelines established by the MHPC, and make recommendations for the designation of local landmarks and historic districts to the Town Board of Selectmen, and keep records of such decisions, and - (9.)
+The HPRC will establish and use written guidelines for the preservation of designated local landmarks and historic districts when making decisions on requests for permits for new construction, alterations, demolition, relocation, additions to, or other actions affecting any historic resources as described in this ordinance.

-§107.6 Reserved Criteria for Establishment of Additional Historic Districts, Historic Sites, Individual Historic Properties or Structures and Historic Landmarks.
+§107.6 RESERVEDCriteria for Establishment of Additional Historic Districts, Historic Sites, Individual Historic Properties or Structures and Historic Landmarks.